shorebirdtech/docs/docs/index.md

 🎉 Welcome to Shorebird, Jane Doe!
 🔑 Credentials are stored in ./path/to/credentials.json.
 🚪 To logout, use: "shorebird logout".
-⬆️ To upgrade your account, use: "shorebird account subscribe".
+⬆️ To upgrade your account, use: "shorebird account upgrade".

 Enjoy!
 Please let us know via Discord if we can help.
 ```